 Every year, we read the entire Torah, one portion per week.
 Every year we find ourselves, our troubles and our victories, our hopes and our dreams, reflected in the text.
 Mechon Hadar produces weekly podcasts and essays on the parashah.
-Since 5774, these Divrei Torah have been written by Rabbi Shai Held.
-You can browse our archive by parashah ...
+In 5774 and 5775, these Divrei Torah were written by Rabbi Shai Held.
+In 5776, they were written by Rabbi Ethan...

 What is the proper way to act towards our fellows (bein adam lechaveiro)?
 Where does Judaism intersect with ethics?
 How much should I be giving to tzedakah/charity?
 These fundamental questions to leading a Jewish life are explored in these resources.

 There has always been a complicated relationship between Jews living in Israel and in the Diaspora, made all the more so by the founding of the State of Israel.
 Come and explore our relationship and obligations to each other here.

 One of the founding principles of Mechon Hadar is gender egalitarianism in a Torah-driven halakhic framework.
 But this doesn't mean that gender and sexuality has no impact on our lives.
 Explore this here.

 What, and who, is a Jew?
 And what do different answers to these questions tell us about what Judaism means to its members and to the world at large.
 These resources present a considered, thoughtful, and nuanced examination of this vital, contested, and too often troubled, question.

 What is the role of kashrut in the modern world?
 How else does my religion impact the food I eat?
 Is vegetarianism a substitute for/replacement of kashrut?
 Lofty ideals and practical applications.